Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Discussion

-From a potential mission design viewpoint, the results obtained suggest that setting the bandwidth of the modelled signal pulse based on the discrepancy principle, and averaging the measurement point density following the Nyquist criterion is crucial w.r.t.\ stability of the reconstruction process.
-If the number of averaging points is limited further from the current setup, the size of the reconstructed details grows or they tend to get blurred as a natural consequence of the lower measurement point density.
-Due to the importance of selecting the measurement point configuration suggested by the WRS test, it is also obvious that a sparse bandwidth-based configuration alone will not allow obtaining an optimal reconstruction quality.
-However, sampling can be applied without having a point density matching with the Nyquist criterion for the centre frequency, which can be the case of {\em in-situ} measurements.
+From a potential mission design viewpoint, the results obtained suggest that setting the bandwidth of the modelled signal pulse based on the discrepancy principle and averaging the measurement point density following the Nyquist criterion is crucial w.r.t.\ the stability of the reconstruction process.
+If the number of averaging points is limited further from the current setup, the size of the reconstructed details grows, or they tend to get blurred as a natural consequence of the lower measurement point density.
+Due to the importance of selecting the measurement point configuration suggested by the WRS test, it is also obvious that a sparse configuration alone will not allow obtaining an optimal reconstruction quality.
+However, sampling can be applied without having a point density matching with the Nyquist criterion w.r.t.\ the centre frequency, which can be the case of {\em in-situ} measurements.
+This is important if the global internal structure of an asteroid is to be explored during a space mission, to provide answers to the scientific questions on the internal composition asteroids and/or comets \cite{carry2012density,jutzi2017formation,Herique2018}.

-The TSVD filter is based on excluding the less significant signal components out of the inversion process, which is known to improve the outcome of GPR reconstructions \cite{ludeno2020comparison}.
-As shown by the WRS test, TSVD was found to have a regularising effect on the reconstruction, while it did not affect the major fluctuations due to the phase errors which could only be appropriately resolved via the statistical approach.
-As our concentration is on the monostatic data, i.e., the points of transmission and measurement coincide, similar to the future JuRa investigation, TSVD can be considered as an efficient way to decompose the signal.
-If more complex signal patterns, e.g., bistatic or multistatic measurements, will need to be processed, as suggested in several previous studies \cite{Sorsa2019}, then more advanced decomposition approaches will be necessary, for example, the decomposition of the time reversal operator DORT (Décomposition de l’opérateur de retournement temporel) \cite{prada1996decomposition,fink2000time}, which finds the most 'reflective' multistatic patterns by finding the eigenvalues and eigenvectors of a symmetric (reciprocal) transfer matrix between the transmission and measurement points.
+The TSVD filter is based on excluding the less significant signal components out of the inversion process, which is known to improve the outcome of Ground-penetrating radar (GPR) reconstructions \cite{ludeno2020comparison}.
+The TSVD was found to have a regularising effect on the reconstruction, while it did not affect the major fluctuations due to the wavelength-induced uncertainties but rather increased the error values.
+As our concentration is on the monostatic data, i.e., the points of transmission and measurement coincide, similar to the future JuRa investigation, TSVD was considered as a way to decompose the signal.
+If more complex signal patterns e.g., bistatic or multistatic measurements will need to be processed as suggested in several previous studies \cite{Sorsa2019}, then more advanced decomposition approaches will be necessary.
+For example, the decomposition of the time reversal operator DORT (Décomposition de l’opérateur de retournement temporel) \cite{prada1996decomposition,fink2000time} finds the most 'reflective' multistatic patterns by finding the eigenvalues and eigenvectors of a symmetric (reciprocal) transfer matrix between the transmission and measurement points.